 Three Sisters Lookout Katoomba

-Scenic World is the centre of attraction in the Blue Mountains as it contains world's steepest incline descending into Megalong Valley and SkyLift taking you across the Valley with breath-taking views of beautiful valley stretching hundreds of miles.
+Scenic World Blue Mountains is the centre of attraction in the Blue Mountains as it contains the world's steepest incline descending into Megalong Valley.
+SkyLift takes you across the Megalong Valley with breath-taking views of mountains stretching to hundreds of miles.

 Cable Car at Scenic World Katoomba

-You can buy one pass to take three different rides available at Scenic World.
+You can buy one pass to take three different rides available at Scenic World, Katoomba.
 Be mindful of time as the crowd starts building up early in the morning and the rides finish by 5.
-Scenic World is particularly crowded over the weekends and public holidays.
+Scenic World Blue Mountains is particularly crowded over the weekends and public holidays.
 The ticket for adult costs around $25.

 The best way to leisurely explore the area at your own pace is to buy a ticket for the tourist bus that takes you through all the scenic locations in the Blue Mountains.
 This way get a chance to explore small town next to Katoomba, including Leura and Wentworth Falls as well.
 Once you get off at Katoomba Train Stations, the booking booth is right next to the train station.

 Hop on and Hop-Off Bus is a great way to explore the Blue Mountains

 You can also plan to travel to the Blue Mountains for a day and travel with a group.
 The benefit of the day tour is that you get to see most of the location in minimal possible time and do not have the hassle of using public transport.
 The Blue Mountains has a lot more offer for those who are into outdoor activities.
 If you fall into this category, a planned couple of days trip is a great idea, as you can explore hidden gems in the area while enjoying visiting small towns like Black Heath or Mount Victoria.
 You can also drive down into Megalong Valley to enjoy homemade scones and coffee in a beautiful cafe located at the bottom of the valley.